redis/redis-doc/topics/indexes.md

 Adding auxiliary informations in the index
 ---

-When using sorted set in a direct way, we have two different attributes for each object: the score, which we use as an index, and an associated value.
+When using a sorted set in a direct way, we have two different attributes for each object: the score, which we use as an index, and an associated value.
 When using lexicographical indexes instead, the score is always set to 0 and basically not used at all.
 We are left with a single string,